Totuhov/Application/README.md

 var seeder = new DataSeeder(_env); <br />
 seeder.Seed(builder);
 - this method is just for database seeding and must be excluded again after creating of the database is done
+- for some functions is needed running Application.Api
+- the files in namespace Application.Data.Migrations are excluded from the Visual Studio's code coverage analysis

 ## Description